Many a truth is said in jest.

 Have a new miscellaneous thoughts and observations post up on Substack.

 As always - please Subscribe, hit the Like button, or share the Link.
-Thanks and good luck in your pools.
+Thanks and I promise these observations are not fraudulent and no federal tax dollars were used to produce them.

 Quotes for Today